catseye/The-Dossier/article/Lost Games.md

 through it?
 It was paired with some idiom like "killing the crow".
 It may have been "eating crow"; that seems more likely as an idiom, but I don't remember the graphic involving eating in any way.

+### Mountain survival game

+*   seen-on: Apple II

+Played in school.
+You picked what to take from the crashed plane.
+There were some colour hi-res graphics.

+### Very simple civiliation-type game

+*   seen-on: Apple II

+Played in school.
+You had to find fertile soil.
+ISTR there were some very simple black-and-white hi-res graphics.

+### Maze escape with people

+*   seen-on: Apple II

+Lo-res graphics.
+You had to find the exit to a maze, displayed in 1st-person perspective.
+Sometimes you would meet other people in the maze.
+They wore hats.
+Sometimes they would answer questions and sometimes they would have maps.
+You could ask them if they told the truth and they would say useless things like "I always tell the truth" or "Sometimes I tell the truth".

+Might have been written in Integer BASIC.

+### Galactic conquest

+*   seen-on: Apple II

+I might be able to find that one, because I'm pretty sure that was its name.
+Or something similar.
+Text mode, with inverse characters for some things.